Thursday, November 5, 2015

 1) The formal domestic built environment , which is completely over regulated by council bureaucratic red tape fanatics, who at municipal level find every reason why plans should not be approved.
 Its becoming completely ludicrous that the built environment planning system is holding up simple building jobs for well over a year or more.
 This is now costing the public billions in inflation costs and wasted time.
 To add to the complete frustration these municipal fanatics constantly fiddle with zoning scheme regulations, change plans submission procedures and change submission forms.
 Not to mention their new computer submission systems going off line for days on end and also wiping submission flash drives completely clean of all information when submitting. forcing the professionals to now rescan everything once again. (at a huge personal cost of course) The knock on effect of this insanity is that the architectural professional is left looking less than professional in front of a totally irate client.
 This over regulation and constant changing of regulation procedures and complete disregard for architectural professionals, public and builders waiting to build, is now completely out of control.

-2) Informal built environment, in this system the rules and regulations are no where near as restrictive.
+2) Informal built environment, in this system the rules and regulations are nowhere near as restrictive.
 Building plans are not needed for building work within these communities.
 Privately run street committees decide on all matters within these communities and building work is happening faster than the available land can keep up.
 Municipalities dont regulate these communities with the same vice like grip as they display in the formal sector.
 I would be surprised if a building inspector is able to control the full impact of the informal domestic work going up at alarming rates.
 It appears that the municipalities here in cape town, inspect, regulate and monitor the first system fervently, whilst giving the second informal built environment a complete wave through of the hand to do anything it pleases.
 This approach doesnt care at all that millions of people now live very unsafely in communities that completely burn down regularly.
 Are built so badly that TB and other issues spread in unventilated tin shacks.
 Duevto the unregulated living environment millions are compromised, thousands of people die.
 Surely an equal medium should desperately trying to be reached between the two.

 Another huge issue is that informal settlements are not regulated.
 Which means a south african can own multiple properties in multiple informal settlements, renting out to foreigners at premium rates.
 These communities give huge sums of finance to the street committees.
 Its my understanding that very minimal rates and taxes or finance goes back into the system to help support roads and infrastructure in the community.
 Its really the formal sector that pays for all of that.
 Some people are making huge profit in this area.
 However thats all in the private sector not controlled by councils.